Semester Start Requirements

 - Satisfy the international student services requirement.

 Payment Deadline Requirement

-Financial planning representatives are available in Student Academic & Financial Services to help students and families satisfy the Payment Deadline Requirement (see Financial Services for contact information).
-1, or a combination, of the following options constitutes an appropriate payment plan:
+Financial planning representatives are available in Student Academic & Financial Services to help students and families satisfy the payment deadline requirement (see Financial Services for contact information).
+One, or a combination, of the following options constitutes an appropriate payment plan:

 - Pay the entire annual balance due to Johnson & Wales University.

-- Make a term payment in full to Johnson & Wales University.
+- Make a semester payment in full to Johnson & Wales University.